wpmartin/dremio-agentic-ai-workshop/README.md

 - You will need to create an Enterprise Catalog called `workshop` and add a folder called `bronze` into which a view will be manually created.
 - This repo contains the following scripts:
     - `complete_project.sql` - will create and save the rest of the views and medallion folder structure needed for the workshop.
     - `wiki_trips_enriched.txt` - markdown documentation to be used as the Dremio Wiki for the gold-level dataset `trips_enriched`.
-Saved as a txt file to make it easier for you to copy.
     - `llm_prompts.md` - the llm prompts used throughout the workshop.